 Longview is a larger medium-sized city located in the state of Texas.
 With a population of 82,287 people and 23 constituent neighborhoods, Longview is the 41st largest community in Texas.

-Longview is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Longview is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Longview is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Longview who work in office and administrative support (13.99%), sales jobs (12.92%), and management occupations (8.79%).
+There are especially a lot of people living in Longview who work in office and administrative support (13.27%), sales jobs (12.96%), and management occupations (8.39%).

-Longview is a very ethnically-diverse city.
+Longview is an extremely ethnically-diverse city.
 The people who call Longview home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Longview residents report their race to be White, followed by Black or African-American.
 Longview also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.25% of the city’s residents.
+People of Hispanic or Latino origin account for 19.81% of the city’s residents.
 Important ancestries of people in Longview include German, English, French , and Scottish.

 The most common language spoken in Longview is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Tagalog.